 - MGM Resorts International in its formation of MGM Growth Properties LLC (MGP), on the tax aspects of MGP’s $1.05 billion initial public offering, and in the $1.175 billion sale of the real property of the Borgata Hotel Casino & Spa in Atlantic City, New Jersey to MGM Growth Properties LLC.

-- Ministry Brands, LLC (a portfolio company of Providence Strategic Growth Partners and Genstar Capital Management) in a significant investment by Insight Venture Partners with Providence exiting and Genstar retaining a significant minority position.
+- Ministry Brands, LLC (a portfolio company of Providence Strategic Growth Partners and Genstar Capital Management) in a significant investment by Insight Venture Partners with Providence exiting and Genstar retaining a significant minority position; and in Ministry’s acquisition of Abila, Inc. through its subsidiary Community Brands Holdings.

 - Montagu Private Equity in its $725 million sale of Centor US Holding, Inc.

-- Northbridge Growth Equity in its sale of Contact Solutions, LLC.
+- Northbridge Growth Equity in its sale of Contact Solutions, LLC and in its minority investment in One Source Technology, LLC (d/b/a Asurint).

 - Ontario Teachers’ Pension Plan in its acquisitions of Aurora Plastics Group, Heartland Dental Care, PetVet and PhyMed, and its investment in CSC ServiceWorks.

-- Providence Equity Partners in its acquisitions of PADI and of an equity stake in RentPath, Inc. and the sale of SSI/Opinionology.
+- Providence Equity Partners in its acquisition and sale of Professional Association of Diving Instructors, acquisition of an equity stake in RentPath, Inc. and the sales of Ascend Learning, LLC and SSI/Opinionology.

-- Providence Strategic Growth Partners in its investments in Boston Logic Technology Partners, Inc., PaySimple Inc., Untangle NG Firewall, Anju Software, LogicMonitor Inc., Burning Glass Technologies, Abacus Data Systems, Inc. and Skybox Security, Inc.
+- Providence Strategic Growth Partners in its investments in Boston Logic Technology Partners, Inc., PaySimple Inc., Untangle NG Firewall, Anju Software, LogicMonitor Inc., Burning Glass Technologies, Abacus Data Systems, Inc. and Skybox Security, Inc; and in its sale of Blue Star Sports to Genstar Capital.

 - Silverpeak Real Estate Partners, the indirect general partner of Lion Gables Apartment Fund, L.P., and Gables Residential, in connection with the Fund's $3.2 billion sale of Gables Residential to a consortium led by Clarion Partners, LLC.